pillar guide

 • Available at: Pet stores nationwide, PetDirect, Pet Circle, specialty retailers

-• Best for: Owners who want the highest-quality NZ-made food and can afford the premium
+• Best for: Owners who want the best NZ-made food and aren’t capped by price

 🥈 Best value for quality: Black Hawk Original